8ball Cartographer LANgeist Hash Hound Malchemist Ms. Disin SSHerlock

 board secretary: glenn ponas

-board treasurer: jonathan miller
+board treasurer: johnathan miller

 get involved.